mailpile/Mailpile/README.md

 Once this has been done, you run `./mp` as described below.

-For best results, the next step is to set up basic tags and filters so Mailpile will behave like a normal mail client.
-You want to create `New` and `Inbox` tags, and filters which put new messages in those folders automatically.
-(Note that if you are importing lots of old mail, you may want to postpone the filter definition until after the import, to start with a clean slate.)
+For best results, the next step is to tell the program your e-mail address and set up basic tags (`New`, `Inbox`, etc.) and filters so Mailpile will behave like a normal mail client.
+Mailpile can do this for you, but if you are importing lots of old mail, you may want to postpone the filter definition until after the import (see below), to start with a clean slate:

-    $ ./mp
+    $ ./mp --set "from: yourmail@domain.com = Your name" --setup
-    ...

-    mailpile> addtag New
-    ...

-    mailpile> addtag Inbox
-    ...

-    mailpile> filter new +Inbox +New New mail filter ...

-    mailpile> filter read -New Read mail filter
     ...